 The use of metal detectable plastic bristled brushes may in fact increase the risk of bristle contamination of food, due to their reduced strength and elasticity, and a perception that any metal detectable bristles will be controlled via the metal detector.

-You can read the full whitepaper on the studies conducted on Metal detectable plastic bristled brushware here or read poster presentation on the studies here as presented at the International Association of Food Protection.
+You can read the full whitepaper on the studies conducted on Metal detectable plastics here or read the summary paper on metal detectable brush bristles here.